 Well, to bind to another cell you'd need to evolve both signal agents and a binding substance (the name of which escapes me, forgive me, my brain is addled.)
 So, but t would depend on when you evolve these.
 I'm not sure how long this would take but it would vary with different playthroughs.

-Moderator, The Banman, Colonel S. Style, A Wise Chicken, the Great Him, survivor of the Great Goat Incident of '16, King of the Snake People, Emperor of Noricara, Devoted member of the Society for Having David Attenborough Narrate the Opening.
+Moderator, Outreach Team Lead, Natural Historian of Ezta, Member of the Thrive Universe Council of Elders, The Banman, Colonel S. Style, A Wise Chicken, The Great Him, survivor of the Great Censorship of '17, survivor of the Great Robo Takeover of '17, survivor of the Great Goat Incident of '16, King of the Snake People, Emperor of Noricara, devoted member if the Society for Having David Attenborough Narrate the Opening.